 There’s a number of different baby books out there, but these are some of the best-selling baby books to buy for the nursery bookshelf:

-Interactive books can help extend your child’s focus and we reckon Don’t Tickle the Hippo has got enough bells and whistles to keep him entertained.
-The touchy-feely buttons are sensitive enough for younger babies to press or stroke easily, and when he does, he’ll be rewarded with a selection of animal sounds.
+Interactive books can help extend your child’s focus and we reckon Don’t Tickle the Hippo has got enough bells and whistles to keep them entertained.
+The touchy-feely buttons are sensitive enough for younger babies to press or stroke easily, and when they do, they’ll be rewarded with a selection of animal sounds.

 With lots of different textures to touch and explore, this fun sensory book will help your baby to identify different animals.
 Have fun making animal sounds as you feel your way through the wild, the home, the farm and the ocean.

-Make baby Bath time fun with DK's new Squeaky Baby Bath Book series.
-Safe for baby and perfect for bathtime fun or highchair play, the book is packed with bright pictures of baby animals, squashy, waterproof pages, and a built-in squeaker making baby bath time fun for your little one.
+Make baby Bath time fun with DK's Squeaky Baby Bath Book series.
+Safe for baby and perfect for bathtime fun or highchair play, the book is packed with bright pictures of baby animals, squashy waterproof pages, and a built-in squeaker making baby bath time fun for your little one.

 Part of the Ladybird best-selling Baby Touch range, this baby book contains a range of bright, high-contrast characters and faces to help stimulate your baby’s developing eyesight from birth.
 There is also a cute mirror at the back for your baby to smile at.